 Note that he doesn't portray Tunzelmann as holding the boat as he has been described.
 You'd think he'd have made himself look a bit more explorer-like rather than sneakily jumping out first before anyone else realised what was happening.

-While this 1895 landing is the fully that is fully authenticated and accepted by all historians, it seems unlikely that it was actually the first landing on the continent of Antarctica.
+While this 1895 landing is the first that is fully authenticated and accepted by all historians, it seems unlikely that it was actually the first landing on the continent of Antarctica.
 John Davis had certainly come very close to landing 1821 if he indeed didn't and with much sealing and whaling activity in the intervening 74 years it seems all but impossible that someone wouldn't have gone ashore during this time.

-Part of the difficulty in specifying when and where it happened is that at the Antarctic coast, islands are often temporarily or permanently attached to the mainland by ice of various forms and so it can be difficult to tell at the time if you are standing on an island, the mainland or simply some form of ice platform over the sea.
+Part of the difficulty in specifying when and where it happened is that at the Antarctic coast and islands are often temporarily or permanently attached to the mainland by ice of various forms and so it can be difficult to tell at the time if you are standing on an island, the mainland or simply some form of ice platform over the sea.

 Also, sealers and whalers were notoriously secretive about their hunting grounds and either wouldn't be interested in the kudos of becoming the first to set foot on a "New" continent or wouldn't want to give away to their rivals exactly where they had been to hunt for their prey.
 A sealing ship or group of them could quickly wipe out all of the seals on a secluded beach leaving nothing for the ship that had travelled a great distance hoping to take the harvest for themselves.
 Publically announcing where you had set foot on Antarctica would be to tell your rivals where your sealing grounds were.